-What are the results of the VNS Therapy clinical studies?
+What are the results of the VNS Therapy clinical trials?

-This Manual provides a summary of important safety and effectiveness results from the clinical studies.
-Your doctor can give you more information about the clinical (research) studies.
+This guide provides a summary of important safety and effectiveness results from clinical studies.
+Your doctor can give you more information about the clinical trials (research studies).
+For details, see "Clinical Studies" on page 31.